bbauska/JS-svg/README.md

 }
 </pre>

-This should give us a chance arrangement of colorful tiles on each refresh.
+<p>This should give us a chance arrangement of colorful tiles on each
+refresh.
 So far we've been quite restrained in our use of color, controlling mainly the hue component of the hsl() function.
 This time we're unleashing the full rgb color spectrum, so the results can range from dramatic and dynamic to garish and grating (see Figure 8-4 for some sample output).
 There is something I like about these results; the coloring, however, can get a little too incongruous at times.
-So let's use some filters to rein in the colors but retain the dynamic range.
+So let's use some filters to rein in the colors but retain the dynamic range.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 62.
 Full-spectrum RGB tiles (214) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"